matveimug/aframe-displacement-registershader/README.md

 Features
 ------------

-On the back-end,
 - A basic webserver defined by `server.js`
 - Shaders are compiled by `glslify`.
-Compilatio
-- safely store app secrets in `.env`

-On the front-end,
-- edit `client.js`, `style.css` and `index.html`
-- drag in `assets`, like images or music, to add them to your project
+Compilation isn't necessary, but makes it possible to import helper functions through NPM.
+- The component `material-displacement` is defined by `index.js`.
+It uses our custom shaders to create a THREE.ShaderMaterial and attach it to the entity.

 Credit
 ------------